Skip to main content

 • Career oriented: You'll engage in Live projects and competitions delivered in collaboration with external industry partners, enabling you to practice your skills in a professional context, build a professional network, and develop your portfolio.

-The next Open Day for this course will be Friday 16 June.
-Book your place.
+The next in-person Open Day for this course will be announced soon.

 Course overview